ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Policy update delay
+{: #known_issue39182}

+CPG and AMS policy updates may take a bit longer to reflect across the system.
+This delay is due to new caching method, and is expected behavior.

+## External Spark engine fails to connect to Amazon S3 storage
+{: #known_issue47908}

+When using an external Spark engine to access data stored in an amazon_s3 bucket configured with IAM role-based authentication, the engine fails to connect or retrieve data.

 ## MOR to COW table conversion fails in Spark 4.0
 {: #known_issue43962}